jonaspetersorensen/dotfiles-wsl/README.md

 ## VPN

 WSL does not pick up on network changes when enabling vpn in win10.
 My current workaround is to manually set which dns WSL should use each time I start vpn in win10 as shown in [vpn/win10-vpn-resolv.conf](./vpn/win10-vpn-resolv.conf)
+I then simply copy this file to /etc/resolv.conf each time I enable vpn in windows.

 ## Terminals